filipopper/GitDummie/README.md

 @@ git config --global --list  ->list config @@
 ```
-# Use it only in case you want to remove something from your git config or just to list your config
+# Use it only in case you want to remove something

 ```diff
 - git config --global --get-regexp alias**  ->looking for alias